billvaglienti/ProtoGen/README.md

 If you set the protocol attribute `supportInt64="false"` support for integer types greater than 32 bits will be omitted.
 This removes a *lot* of functions from this module.
 Note that you can still encode scaled double precision floating points in this case (as long as you scale them to 32 bits or less).
 To disable double precision floating points set the protocol attribute `supportFloat64="false"`.

-scaleencode and scaledecode also provide routines for scaling integer numbers.
+scaledencode and scaleddecode also provide routines for scaling integer numbers.
 These functions are less commonly used, but if the in-memory number is not floating point, and if the scaling and offset values are integers, the integer scaling functions are used.
-This prevents the use of floating point operations if they are not needed.
+This prevents the use of floating point operations if they are not needed. scaledencode will handle overflow if the scaled data do not fit in the encoded spaced, saturating the encoding value to the relevant limit. scaledencode also handles rounds the encoded output to the nearest encodable value.

 floatspecial
 ------------